What Can Cause Binge Eating Disorder?

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

 Binge eating disorder is a serious mental health condition that tends to be characterized by the recurring consumption of a large amount of food in a short period of time.
-According to the National Eating Disorders Association, it is often accompanied by feeling out of control during the binge eating episode and then guilty or ashamed afterward.
+According to the National Eating Disorders Association, binge eating is often accompanied by a sense of being out of control during the binge eating episode and then feeling guilty or ashamed afterward.
 Sometimes, people experiencing binge eating disorder use food to cope with anxiety, stress, or depression.
 To understand binge eating disorder, it may help to first explore what eating disorders are.
-Unlike bulimia nervosa, a related eating disorder, people with binge eating disorder do not typically engage in compensatory behaviors of purging of food after episodes.
+Unlike bulimia nervosa, a related eating disorder, people with binge eating disorder do not typically engage in compensatory behaviors of purging of food eaten after episodes.

 Getty